therickybobbeh/hasurra-apollo-explore/README.md

 **Cross-platform healthcare claims management system** built with GraphQL, Hasura, Apollo Client, and PromptQL.

-A comprehensive learning application that teaches modern GraphQL development **without Docker**, working identically on Windows, macOS, and Linux.
+A comprehensive learning application that teaches modern GraphQL development with **optional Docker** for PostgreSQL, working identically on Windows, macOS, and Linux.

 ## Features